-In Japan, approximately 110,000 workers every year suffer death or injury requiring a work absence of at least 4 days due to industrial accidents.
-Although this figure is decreasing over the long term, it has increased for three straight years.
-In terms of fatalities alone, the number in 2012 was 1,093, more than in the previous year.
+In Japan, approximately 120,000 workers every year suffer death or injury requiring a work absence of at least 4 days due to industrial accidents.
+Although this figure is decreasing over the long term and decreased again in 2013 after increasing for three straight years until 2012, it turned back to an increase in 2014.
+In terms of fatalities alone, the number in 2014 was 1,057, more than in the previous year.